 The floral pattern around the veil of Our Lady was considered 'Modern' in the late 1800's.

 Here is an example of two of my colour tests showing the effects of brown varnish and a layer of candle soot over the original colours.
 The celadon green becomes sap green, and the crimson turn a mahogany red.

 The original decorative artist had stretched or distorted the design to make it fit areas of the veil.
 Some areas appeared to have been tightly painted on the first day, and then became a little sloppy as the work progressed and the artist tired.
 This is because statues do not have flat surfaces, and painting around corners and curves is a physically demanding discipline.
 (Contortionists only need apply!)

 The floral design on the veil is a complex undulating pattern that has a metered rhythm to it.

 Because the polyurethane had bonded irreversibly with the remaining decorative surface; All of the original decoration would be removed along with the varnish.
 Rather than distort the pattern in areas, as the original artist had, I meticulously measured out each section before re- painting the original floral design, including all of the details on the robe of the statue.
 Below shows a record of the position of each monogram before they were re-instated.

 Decoration of the statue was completed by the gilding of the roses in 23.75 K gold, along with the monogrammed crowns and scepters on the statue's gown.
 David made a Halo with twelve stars to replace the long lost original.
-More images of the completed restoration of OUR LADY OF LOURDES can be seen on our website.

 My next post: Angels get their wings